zaphosting/docs/docs/vserver-linux-security-tips.md

 The firewall (whether IPTables or UFW) can only "mindlessly" count the connection attempts and block them accordingly.
 With Fail2Ban it is possible to check log files for anomalies.
 The next section describes how you can install and activate Fail2Ban.
 :::

-## Fail2Ban for extended and dynamic protection of your server
+## Additional protective measures with the use of Fail2Ban

 Fail2Ban is a service that blocks IP addresses used to connect to the server with probably malicious intentions.
 Fail2Ban monitors some log files for anomalies and thus secures your system very effectively in a relatively simple way.